 He says that his ultimate success in television was as much chance as it was dedication.
 “I transitioned into writing and producing by accident.
 I was in LA and I was writing, as a lot of actors do in between acting gigs, just for fun and to satisfy this kind of creativity that isn’t being fed when you’re not working.
 And through that and a lot of circumstances I got to know David Benioff (co-creator and showrunner of Game of Thrones) and he invited me to assist him and it just sort of ballooned from there.
 Now I’m a TV producer and a screenwriter and I write movies.
 I never really thought I’d be doing that.
 Turns out I either A: Have an affinity for it, or B: Everyone else hasn’t figured out I don’t know what I’m doing.”

-Taking into account that Cogman has now written for and produced a television series that has been nominated for two Golden Globes, two Writers Guild of America awards, 10 Saturn Awards, a Peabody Award and 85 Emmy Awards, we would have to go with “A” on that one.
+Taking into account that Cogman has now written for and produced a television series that has been nominated for six Golden Globes, ten Writers Guild of America awards, 21 Saturn Awards, a Peabody Award, and 132 Emmy Awards, we would have to go with “A” on that one.